dice-roller/documentation/docs/guide/getting-started.md

 @tab Browser

 ::: warning Browser support
-The dice roller may not work with all older browsers.
+The dice roller may not work with older browsers.
 Please check the [browser support](readme.md#browser-support).
 :::